richardadonnell/Upwork-Job-Scraper/README.md

 8. 🔛 **Webhook Toggle**: Enable or disable webhook functionality.
 9. 🖱️ **Manual Scraping**: Allows users to trigger a job scrape manually.
 10. 🔢 **Badge Notifications**: Shows the number of new jobs since last viewed on the extension icon.
+11. 🎛️ **Master Toggle**: Enable or disable all extension functionality.
+12. ⏳ **Next Check Countdown**: Displays a countdown to the next scheduled job check.

 ## Installation

-1. Download the zip file from [this link](https://github.com/warezit/Upwork-Job-Scraper/releases/download/1.2/upwork-job-scraper-1.2.zip).
-2. Extract the zip file to a folder of your choice.
+1. Download or clone this repository.
-3. Open Chrome and navigate to `chrome://extensions/` or `brave://extensions/`.
+2. Open Chrome and navigate to `chrome://extensions`.
-4. Enable "Developer mode" by toggling the switch in the top right corner.
+3. Enable "Developer mode" in the top right corner.
-5. Click "Load unpacked" button that appears after enabling Developer mode.
-6. Navigate to the folder where you extracted the extension files and select it.
-7. The extension should now be installed and visible in your Chrome browser.
+4. Click "Load unpacked" and select the `upwork-job-scraper` folder from the downloaded repository.

 ## Usage

+### Accessing Settings

-1. Click on the extension icon in Chrome to open the settings page.
+Click on the extension icon in Chrome to open the settings page.
-2. Configure the webhook URL where you want to receive job data.
-3. Set the desired job check frequency.
-4. Choose between "Most Recent Jobs" or "Custom Search URL" as your feed source.
-5. Enable or disable browser notifications and webhook functionality as needed.
-6. View scraped jobs and the activity log directly in the settings page.
-7. Use the "Manually Scrape Jobs" button to trigger an immediate job scrape.

-## Configuration
+### Master Toggle

+Use the master toggle at the top of the settings page to enable or disable all extension functionality.

-### Webhook Setup
+### Webhook Configuration

 1. Toggle the switch to enable or disable webhook functionality.
 2. Enter your webhook URL in the provided input field.